 Cowichan Valley news and events: Find out what's happening.

 Welcome to Cowichan This Week!
-This is your essential reading for staying connected to what’s up and what’s coming up in the Cowichan Valley.
+This is your essential reading for staying connected to what’s up in the Cowichan Valley.
 We update this page every week with current news and events.
 If you want to receive this information straight to your inbox, sign up for our Cowichan Valley newsletter.

 News of the week